 - Wind Ensemble

 Music majors are required to participate in an ensemble every semester.
-Policies and specific requirements for the B.M. degree (Performance, Composition) or the B.A. degree are outlined in the Music Student Handbook.
+Policies and specific requirements for B.A. degree are outlined in the Music Student Handbook.
 This handbook is distributed to all music students at the beginning of every year.
 Any student contemplating a major in music is strongly urged to read the handbook thoroughly and contact the Music Department Chair before registering.
 Students may also contact the Music Department directly to obtain a copy of the music handbook.

 For Music majors the following degree programs are available: